sekuretto/JavaScript/button-ripple-effect/README.md

 ## Button Ripple Effect

-Button with a ripple effect.
+Button with a ripple effect animation centering on position where the button is clicked.

 ![Button Ripple Effect](button-ripple-effect.png)